 Unlike the traditional markets you might find in Seoul, this open-air food street offers a unique dining experience.
 Picture yourself seated among the hustle and bustle of the market as you savour the local delicacies.
-And if you are a bargain hunter at heart, you will love the wide range of products from household essentials to fashion products.
+And if you are a bargain hunter at heart, you will love the wide range of products from household essentials like cookware to fashion products like bags.

 Pro-tip: Get the most of your visit to the Gukje Market by planning your trip over the weekends as most of the food stalls only operate on Saturdays and Sundays.
 Located along Arirang Street in Gukje Market, most food stalls only accept cash, so don’t forget to bring some cash for your shopping and dining adventures.